TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 * Reset the progress ledger to begin a new parity run.

 For resource decisions see `progress-ledger.md`.
 Module details are documented in `modules/diamondBlackjack.md`.

+## Update – 2025-08-24

+Extended parity for the **PolicePack** resource by introducing evidence chain-of-custody tracking and account-based character selection APIs.